zx80/flask-simple-auth/README.md

 - `FSA_LOGGING_LEVEL` adjust module internal logging level.
   Default is *None*.

-Some control is available about caching features used for user authentication (user password access and token validations) and authorization (group and per-object permissions):
+Some control is available about internal caching features used for user authentication (user password access and token validations) and authorization (group and per-object permissions):

 - `FSA_CACHE` controls the type of cache to use, set to *None* to disallow caches.
 Values for standard `cachetools` cache classes are `ttl`, `lru`,